patrickmmartin/errorcodeNX/article.md

 _rogues' gallery_ of exception anti-patterns we present later as that author was part of the way towards our proposal.

-It is implementation defined whether identical string literals use identical or different addresses [c++ std lex.string para 13].
-In fact, barring inspecting the program core at runtime, or having higher order knowledge of the declaration of symbols, this constant folding is one of the few ways to obtain the value _a priori_ without having access to the correct symbol in code.
-It still requires exact knowledge of the string literal used.
-Below we discuss how to arrange for unique string literals to be used.

 As such, we contend that a constant of this type can be used as an _identity_ concept, whose values can be passed through opaquely from any callee to any caller.
 Caller and callee can be separated